rwth-acis/Expert-Recommender-Service/README.md

 Red node is the main hub in the network.

 Blue and Violet nodes shows the differnce in two algorithms namely Community aware HITS and regular HITS.
+Motivation is to find not only hub nodes but to find useful nodes with awareness of community knowledge.

 Build - Passed.